A topic from the subject of Inorganic Chemistry in Chemistry.

 Procedure:

-1. Dissolve 1.0 g of K2PtCl6 in 20 mL of water.
+1. Dissolve 1.0 g of K2PtCl6 in 20 mL of distilled water.

-2. Dissolve 1.5 g of NH4Cl in 5 mL of water.
+2. Dissolve 1.5 g of NH4Cl in 5 mL of distilled water.

 4. A yellow precipitate of (NH4)2PtCl6 will form.
+Allow the precipitate to settle.

-6. Wash the precipitate with cold water.
+6. Wash the precipitate with several portions of cold distilled water to remove any soluble impurities.

 Observations: